pkolmann/austria-post-and-area-code/README.md

 # austria-post-and-aera-code
-A map with all postal and aera codes to search within
+A map with all postal and aera codes to search within visible at https://www.kolmann.at/austria-post-and-aera-code/

 Based on: